-We are large enough to advise on the most complex matters and our lawyers work for big brand clients on challenging transactions.
+We are large enough to advise on the most complex matters, giving you the opportunity to work for big brand clients on challenging transactions.
 We are also small enough to be able to give you greater responsibility in close-knit teams.
 The size of the firm and its culture means that everyone knows each other and people are approachable and supportive.

 We are a firm which relies on the quality of its people and their experience; this is what distinguishes us from our larger competitors and enhances our reputation for solving our clients' most complex legal issues.

 Our focus is to foster an inclusive culture throughout the firm, from entry level to partnership.
 It is about recruiting, retaining and promoting all staff in the firm fairly, and we strive to ensure that everyone has the same chance to develop and advance.
 An inclusive, forward-thinking culture also enables us to provide innovative solutions to our clients.

 We strive to provide our solicitors with long-term careers and have a career development programme in place which is designed to support each of our solicitors’ aspirations, enabling them to enhance their legal and commercial skills, and to reach their full potential.
 We believe our development programme is second to none.

 The practice has 16 partners, an in-house QC, 38 solicitors of which four are senior counsel, ten trainees, one professional support lawyer, one costs clerk and seven paralegals.

 The practice undertakes a broad range of litigation and arbitration work, including corporate and commercial disputes, financial services and regulatory issues and investigations, trust and probate litigation, major construction, fraud, corporate crime and cross border disputes, and real estate litigation.

 We have experienced rapid growth in recent years, doubling revenue in under five years.
 We have promoted three partners in the past few years and expect further promotions to be made in the coming years.